hugoduncan/clojurescript/README.md

+# What is this repo?

+This is a fork of clojurescript, that includes a pom.xml for building a jar file of clojurescript.
+This jar is used by [zi-cljs](https://github.com/pallet/zi-cljs), a maven plugin for working with clojurescript.
+It could be used by any maven repository aware build tool.

 ## What is ClojureScript? ##

 ClojureScript is a new compiler for [Clojure](http://clojure.org) that targets JavaScript.
 It is designed to emit JavaScript code which is compatible with the advanced compilation mode of the [Google Closure](http://code.google.com/closure/) optimizing compiler.